chadgeary/cloudblock/gcp/README.md

 # Be in the gcp subdirectory
 cd ~/cloudblock/gcp/

-# Move vars file to be untracked by git
+# Move vars file to be untracked by git, if not already done.
-mv gcp.tfvars pvars.tfvars
+if [ -f pvars.tfvars ]; then echo "pvars exists, not overwriting"; else mv gcp.tfvars pvars.tfvars; fi

 # Pull cloudblock updates
 git pull